Harini7205/HomeHunt/README.md

 - **Advanced Property Search** – Filters by location, budget, number of bedrooms, and move-in date.
 - **Property Listings** – Owners can upload properties with descriptions, images, and documents.
 - **Recommendation Engine** – ML-powered suggestions using K-Nearest Neighbors (KNN).
-- **Document Authentication** – Deep learning-based property document verification.
+- **Document Authentication** – Deep learning-based property document verification (not yet integrated with the main application).
 - **Direct Communication** – Tenants can contact owners via email or phone.

 ---